ryanczm/Analytic-Musings/notes/fa/fa.md

 ## Modelling Directions

+* **Setup**
     * Rolling window
         * In this approach, the season-fixed features like the manager skill, core strength would remain constant over the season goes but in theory the model should weigh them less naturally as the season goes.
 A rolling window does this
     * Train-Val-Test
         * Not really a big fan of this ...

-## Managerial Assessment

-Quantifying manager performance.
-We know managers have alpha and beta.
-Alpha being their idio return and beta being their factor returns (current squad, budget, support).
-Can we isolate the alpha or idio returns of each manager, netting off the effects of their current squad wages and net spend over their tenure?

-The idea would be to see if a manager, over his journey across different clubs, consistently outperforms his budget and wages.

-* Regress wages and net spend on league position, across all leagues in cross section, across multiple seasons.
-* Again, you can only compare within-league and across time, so you need some relative metric.
-For example, the net spend of a relegation club in EPL will dwarf the league leaders in, say, the Hong Kong league.
-* Each residual in the datapoint is associated with a manager and that season.
-* If a manager consistently has a high ranked residual, across tenures, then you have to say maybe...that's the skill.
-* Take the managerial alpha residuals and regress against managerial wages.
-* Now you have a ranking of which managers have the highest alpha, and also which managers are rich/cheap relative to their alpha.
-* However, important to remember when you include managerial alpha in the model, the alpha must be re-calculated to exclude everything after and the current season you are modelling!
-If not, lookahead bias.

-Data

-* A very wide cross-section of wages, transfer spend and league tables across many seasons across many leagues.
-* Manager history for a wide cross section
-* Managers often jump from lower leagues to higher leagues in their career.
-For example, Iraola went from AEK Larnaca (Cyprus) to Mirandes (Segunda) to Rayo  Vallecano (Segunda) to Bournemouth and now to Liverpool.

-Problem

-* Past performance is of course not indicative of future results.
-A manager can perform well his whole career, move to a new club and flop.
-That is again a problem in football betting in general...past results != future performance.
+* **Features**
+    * Aggregation/score rollup vs individual - What if instead of putting features individually, we come out with a score/index from modelling groups of features, then feed it into the final model?
+    * Interpretability - Much better and we what see on the pitch.
+    * Rollup scores - Manager score, squad strength score (baseline + differential), momentum/form score, player selection/injury score, fatigue/congestion score, style score.
+    * Attribution - E.g lose game because of big injuries.
+Lose game because looking tired in the 2nd half due to season-accumulating fatigue.
+Lose game because tactically outmatched by a style.

 ## Datasets Not Spanned